thestackcollective/curriculum-site/module0/prework/computer-setup.md

 ### Install Zoom

-Zoom is the primary tool for classroom time, study halls, and community building at Turing.
+Zoom is the primary tool for classroom time, study halls, and community building at TheStackCollective.

 **Action Steps:**
 - [Download and install Zoom](https://zoom.us/download/) for _Macs with Apple Silicon chips_